sebdehne/dehnes.com/content/post/2020-06-05-raspberry-pi-setup-in-car-entertainment-movies.md

 ### Power
 The only concern was power.
 The entire Raspberry Pi 4 needs about 3A at 5V and can provide up to 1.2A of combined current to its USB ports.
-So the external hard dive must consume power as little as possible, which is why I picked the cheapest external SSD disk which I could find.
+So the external hard dive must consume as little power as possible.
+A SSD drive seems like a good choice which has no moving parts / spinning disks and requires just a small amount of power.
+So I picked the cheapest SSD drive I could find (see below).

 To power the entire unit including the external disk in the car from a 12V outlet, you need a DC/DC converter which is capable to delivery those 3A at 5V.
 This turned out to be quite hard to find actually.
 There are plenty of so called high